 - Grades K-5: Each class has a designated blacktop location.
 Every K-5 student must be signed out by a caregiver before leaving the blacktop.
-Each classroom teacher will have a clipboard with the signout sheet for the class. - Grades K-1: At 2:50, teachers walk their students down the hallway to the blacktop. - Grades 2-5: At 2:55, teachers walk their students down the hallway to the blacktop. - Grades 6-8: Students are dismissed at 3:00 and wait at the front of the building.
+Each classroom teacher will have a clipboard with the signout sheet for the class. - Grades K-1: At 2:50, teachers walk their students down the hallway to the blacktop. - Grades 2-5: At 2:55, teachers walk their students down the hallway to the blacktop. - Grades 6-8: At 3:00, students are dismissed and wait at the front of the building.